syncrosim/pysyncrosim/docs/quickstart.rst

 Backup your Library
 -------------------
 Once you have finished running your models, you may want to backup the inputs and results into a zipped *.backup* subfolder.
-First, we want to modify the library Backup datasheet to allow the backup of model outputs.
+First, we want to ensure that the library Backup datasheet is configured to include external data files in the backup.
 Since this datasheet is part of the built-in SyncroSim core, the name of the datasheet has the prefix "core".
 We can get a list of all the core datasheets with a library scope using the library :meth:`~pysyncrosim.library.Library.datasheets()` method.

 .. code-block:: pycon